From the beginning Where We are Now

 Established in Fall of 2016, Aggie MEEN Girls has worked alongside Texas A&M's American Society of Mechanical Engineers (ASME) and the Department of Mechanical Engineering to develop a community among female engineers.

-Aggie MEEN Girls is currently hosting our inaugural Aggie Women in STEM Conference where STEM students will share experiences with professionals and faculty to develop technical skills and gain exposure to STEM career paths.
+Aggie MEEN Girls is currently hosted our inaugural Aggie Women in STEM Conference in the Fall where STEM students shared experiences with professionals and faculty to develop technical skills and gain exposure to STEM career paths.

 MEEN Girls Mechanical Advisors

 Dr. Shima Hajimirza